She’s one of the best known sustainable fashion designers. But is Stella McCartney ethical?

 Encouraging Other Designers To Go Green

-Stella has just announced that she will be on board for a United Nations fashion industry charter for climate action, to be launched in Poland.
+Stella has worked with the Green Carpet Challenge, showing other designers just how gorgeous green can be.
+She has also just announced that she will be on board for a United Nations fashion industry charter for climate action, to be launched in Poland.

 The designer hopes the charter will make a business case for sustainable fashion, setting out a pathway for collective action to allow for low-carbon production methods to be scaled up, improving economic viability.
 Other signatories to the charter, which will be launched in Katowice on December 10th, have yet to be announced but are known to include several major fast fashion brands.